NotKaarlo/State-of-San-Andreas/README.md

 </div>

 ```
-Case #444778496112091 Has been closed and are now conclude by Department Of Justice
+Case #444778496112091 Has been closed and are now conclude by Department Of Justice`

+#243142782492362 has been payed by the defendant [More Info Here]()
 ```